deepak8910/test_applicaiton/README.md

 python main.py

 # To run test cases, open new terminal and run below command
-pytest test_api.py -sv --junitxml=results.xml --log-level=INFO --log-file=log_file.txt
+pytest test_api.py -sv --junitxml=results.xml --log-level=INFO --log-file=log_file.txt --html=reports/reports.html

-# To convert xml result to html
+# to see the html report
-junit2html results.xml testrun.html
+open reports/reports.html file in web browse to see the test report.

 #part 2
 main2.py and test_api2.py files will be a short version shows if I want to send data to application via post method, how that can be done.